leov30/catver-organizer/README.md

 # catver-organizer
-batch script to organize roms using catver.ini needs catver.ini next to the batch script, drag and drop folder with roms and will provide the option to copy or move. can also create a seperate batch script the script creates a custom menu from catver.ini, then provide options to manage the list, create batch script, or copy/move roms
+batch script to organize roms using datafile + catver.ini the script will generate another script in the output folder which can be used to move/copy roms the script can generate a script to copy games and make a playable pack or move games to removed them from the collection

-* only for educational purposes
+* option 1 : drag and drop emulator datafile + catver.ini matching the datafile
+* option 2: only drag and drop datafile, this option will need mamediff http://www.logiqx.com/Tools/MAMEDiff/ and  the current catver.ini and ARCADE.dat from https://www.progettosnaps.net/ in the _source folder next to the script this option is for emulators that dont have a well maintanted catver.ini, the script will matched games using mamediff to the current MAME catver.ini